 Follow one the many heritage trails in Australia’s North West and discover the ancient culture of the Indigenous people, and the hardships faced by European explorers and early pioneers.

 This 52 kilometre drive and walk trail starts from the Roebourne Visitor Centre and takes in Cossack, Wickham and Point Samson.
 An Emma Withnell Heritage Trail guide booklet is available from the visitor centres in Karratha or Roebourne.
 The trail features several historic buildings and sites with opportunities for walking and picnicking.

-A three and a half kilometre walk highlighting Karratha’s natural history and the cultural heritage of it’s traditional inhabitants, the Jaburara Aboriginal Tribe.
+A three and a half kilometre walk highlighting Karratha’s natural history and the cultural heritage of it’s traditional inhabitants, the Yaburara Aboriginal Tribe.
 The trail traces their culture and lifestyle, the impact of white settlement since the 1860s and the spectacular effects of the resources boom from the early 1960s.
-Contact Karratha Visitor Centre for a trail map.
+This is a grade 4 walking trail and may not be suitable for smaller children during the heat of the day, although it may also be undertaken in shorter sections.
+Contact Karratha Visitor Centre for a trail map or download here.

 Chichester Range Camel Trail